wfjm/w11/doc/ECO-035-stklim-tbit-fixes.md

 The 11/70, and also the 11/45, differ from most other PDP-11 models in the implementation of the stack protection and trace traps.
-The 11/70 does stack protection checks for write accesses in mode 1,2,4, and 6, while for example the J11 only checks for mode 2 and 3.
+The 11/70 does stack protection checks for write accesses in mode 1,2,4, and 6, while for example the J11 only checks for mode 4 and 5.
 The service order for trap and interrupt processing also differs, on the 11/70 interrupts have priority over tbit traps, while on the J11 and most other models interrupts have lowest priority.
-The SimH simulator uses J11 semantics in both cases, even in 11/70 mode.
+The SimH simulator uses J11 behavior in both cases, even in 11/70 mode.
 In some cases, the w11 implementation followed the SimH implementation, and as a result, some J11 behaviors crept into the w11.